microsoft/MixedRealityToolkit-Unity/Documentation/Packaging/MRTK_Packages.md

 These packages are released and supported by Microsoft from source code in the [mrtk_release](https://github.com/Microsoft/MixedRealityToolkit-Unity/tree/mrtk_release) branch on GitHub.

 > [!Note]
-> For a detailed listing of the contents of each package, please see << link to package contents page (make a reference to asset packages) >>
+> For a detailed listing of the contents of each package, please see the [MRTK Package contents article](../MRTK_PackageContents#asset-packages).

 ### Foundation package